jhu-dvrk/dvrk-readthedocs/docs/pages/video/software/dvrk/dvrk_console/control-panel.rst

 image topic.
 If no source is configured or discovered, the video pane is hidden and the robot controls remain usable.

+For a graph of the negotiated preview pipeline, see :ref:`dvrk-gstreamer-dot-files`.

 Relationship to the stereo display
 ***********************************